lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 }
 ```

-By removing the hard-coded `'/categories'` from the links and routes in our `Categories`, we ensure that they will work whatever path caused the `Categories` component to render.
+By removing the hard-coded `'/categories'` from the links and routes in our `Categories` component, we ensure that they will work regardless of the path caused the `Categories` component to render.

 ### Instructions:

-1. Relocate the route that renders the `Article` component into the `Articles` component.
+1. Relocate the route that renders the `Article` component into the `Articles` component (located in **Articles.js**).

 Hint: Import the necessary React Router components in **Articles.js** and render a `Route` with the appropriate path.